No change in plans for execution of Kevin Johnson after hearing, protests - NewsBreak

 “Mr. Johnson has received every protection afforded by the Missouri and United States Constitutions, and Mr. Johnson’s conviction and sentence remain for his horrendous and callous crime.
 The State of Missouri will carry out Mr. Johnson’s sentence according to the Court’s order and deliver justice,” Parson said.
 “Clemency will not be granted.”

-Johnson’s attorneys claimed racism played a role in seeking the death penalty, and that it should also be reconsidered because he was a teenager at the time.
-Johnson’s daughter and several anti-death penalty activists are also calling for Johnson’s death sentence to be overturned.
+Johnson’s attorneys claimed racism played a role in seeking the death penalty and that it should also be reconsidered because he was a teenager.
+Johnson’s daughter and several anti-death penalty activists also called for Johnson’s death sentence to be overturned.
 They are planning a rally outside the Missouri Supreme Court Monday morning.

 Johnson’s teenage daughter, Khorry Ramey, recently lost her efforts to witness her father’s death.
-She challenged a Missouri state law that bars anyone under 21 from witnessing an execution.
+She challenged a Missouri state law prohibiting anyone under 21 from witnessing an execution.

-Former St. Louis County Prosecuting Attorney Bob McCulloch, who prosecuted the case at the time, explained that the death penalty was appropriate in Johnson’s case because he ambushed and purposefully attacked McEntee.53-year-old inmate dies in Lansing Correctional Facility infirmary
+Former St. Louis County Prosecuting Attorney Bob McCulloch, who prosecuted the case then, explained that the death penalty was appropriate in Johnson’s case because he ambushed and purposefully attacked McEntee.READ NEXT: The mystery of Missouri’s single zip code that starts with ‘7’

-McCulloch shared that Johnson shot the officer five times in the patrol car, which crashed, and then shot the officer two more times when he was pulled out of the car on his hands and knees.
+McCulloch shared that Johnson shot the officer five times in the patrol car, which crashed, and then shot the officer twice when he was pulled out of the car on his hands and knees.

-“He’s been my only living parent for the majority of my life,” said Ramey.
+“He’s been my only living parent for most of my life,” said Ramey.
 “My mom passed when I was four, so all I know is my dad.”

 Comments / 0